MikkoVihtakari/ggOceanMaps/README.md

 If you encounter problems during the devtools installation, you may set the `upgrade` argument to `"never"` and try the following steps:

-1. Manually update all R packages you have installed (Packages -\> Update -\> Select all -\> Install updates in R Studio).
+1. Manually update all R packages you have installed (Packages -&gt;
+    Update -&gt; Select all -&gt; Install updates in R Studio).
 If an update of a package fails, try installing that package again using the `install.packages` function or the R Studio menu.
-2. Run `devtools::install_github("MikkoVihtakari/ggOceanMaps", upgrade
+2. Run
-    = "never")`.
+    `devtools::install_github("MikkoVihtakari/ggOceanMaps", upgrade = "never")`.
 3. If installation of a dependency fails, try installing that package manually and repeat step 2.
 4. Since R has lately been updated to 4.0, you may have to update your